jaydenjerry/jaydenjerry/README.md

 - 👋 Hi, I’m @jaydenjerry
-- 👀 I’m interested in ...
+- 👀 I’m interested in hacking in gorila tag
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to hack gorila tag
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on hacking gorila tag -
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 jaydenjerry/jaydenjerry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.